Fudantopology/Fudantopology.github.io/index.md

 - May 9, Yu Zhang, Tianjin University

+  Time:  16:00 - 17:00

+  Place: SCMS 102

+  Title: Extensive Computations Of the Adams Spectral Sequence E_2-Pages at Odd Primes

+  Abstract:  In this talk, I will present joint work with Weinan Lin that overcomes fundamental computational limitations in computing the E 2-page ofthe Adams spectral sequence at odd primes
+Leveraging a novel generalization of Grobner basis theory, we develop an eflicient framework that allows us to determine complete additive and multiplicative structures in significantly larger degree ranges than previously possible.
+Notably, our method achieves these results in practical time frames. circumventing the rapid growth inherent in carlier techniques.
+These advances not only advance thealgorithmic toolkit for spectral sequences but also lay the groundwork for targeted investigations into stable homotopy groups of spheres and related spectra.

 - May 16, Ke Feng， University of Electronic Science and Technology of China

 - May 23, Jianru Duan, Peking Universtiy